 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 27.01.2025

+Area of Law: Parallel Operation Charges

 The Appellate Tribunal for Electricity held that the parallel operation charges (PoC) for Respondent No. 2's captive generating plant should be calculated based on the actual operational capacity of 15 MW, and not the installed capacity of 30 MW, for the period from 04.09.2015 to 22.06.2016.
 The Tribunal noted that the CSPTCL had granted approval for synchronization and parallel operation of Respondent No. 2's 1x30 MW generating set with a generation capacity limited to 15 MW, and this was communicated to the Appellant (CSPDCL).
 The Tribunal relied on a previous judgment (Chhattisgarh Power Distribution Co.
 Ltd. vs. Godawari Power & Ispat Ltd.) which held that PoC should be based on the practical generation capacity, not just the rated capacity of generators.
 Considering the evidence and legal precedents, the Tribunal ruled that the PoC charges should be calculated based on the actual 15 MW generation capacity, and directed the Appellant to refund the excess amount charged and pay interest.